-I like to wait about 3-4 weeks before I transplant my perennials that started as bare root into the garden.
+Wait about 3-4 weeks before transplanting perennials that started as bare root into the garden.
 This allows leaves to grow and healthy roots to form.
-Another benefit of starting your bare root perennials in pots is that it is easier to monitor how much water they need and receive while they are in the early stages of growth.
+Starting bare roots in containers first makes it easier to monitor how much water they need and receive while they are in the early stages of growth.

 What are those large purple ball-shaped blooms I keep seeing everywhere?

-One of the last fall-planted bulbs to bloom in spring are the unique and showy Allium!
-They come in a variety of flower shapes, but the most impressive are the large purple globe shaped blooms of varieties like Globemaster Allium, Allium Giganteum, Purple Sensation Allium, Gladiator Allium, and Summer Drummer Allium.
+One of the last fall-planted bulbs to bloom in spring are the unique and showy Allium.
+They come in a variety of flower shapes.
+The most impressive allium bulbs are the large purple globe-shaped blooms of varieties like Globemaster Allium, Allium Giganteum, Purple Sensation Allium, Gladiator Allium, and Summer Drummer Allium.
 The large ball-shaped varieties also flower in white.
 White Giant Allium is my top pick for large white flowering allium!

 A little patience goes a long way in the garden…